German militarism: From mercenary army to people's army

 With the French Revolution, the early modern period came to a close.
-A new age began, with new structures and transforming institutional rules, which also affected military sector.
+A new age began, with new structures and the transformation of institutional rules, which also affected military sector.
 The third estate and the bourgeoisie began demanding political rights.
 Prussia's army, but also its state and feudal societal model entered a period of continuous decline.
-Reforms started appearing more infrequently - the army fell behind the other European militaries in terms of effectiveness.
-During the War of the First Coalition, the army, as a protective organ of feudal and absolutist princely state was no match for the nation-state of France led by the third estate and Sans-culottes, in part as a result of lacking unity within the Prussian army, whose soldiers were kept together by sanctions and punishments and little else.
+Reforms started appearing more infrequently – the army fell behind the other European militaries in terms of effectiveness.
+During the War of the First Coalition, the army, as a protective organ of feudal and absolutist princely state was no match for the nation-state of France led by the third estate and Sans-culottes, in part as a result of the lack of unity within the Prussian army, whose soldiers were kept together by sanctions and punishments and little else.
 Another factor in the lacking performance of the Prussian army can be found in the fact that a large share of the command was held by non-Prussian officers, who, as mercenaries, did not have much connection to the land of Prussia.
-French soldiers, due to their higher willingness to serve in arms, were capable of far more flexible tactis and maneuvres outside the static line formation.
-Out of fear of desertion, Prussian officers forbayed such flexibility outside of the line formation.
+French soldiers, due to their higher willingness to serve in arms, were capable of far more flexible tactics and maneuvres outside of the static line formation.
+Out of fear of desertion, Prussian officers forbade such flexibility outside of the line formation.
 Within that formation, junior officers were able to guard the flanks from desertion.
 That tactic proved to be far inferior to the more flexible French Jäger tactics.